 The song You Will Know My Name, aside from it being acoustic, could be a System Of A Down track, on account of its bold expressiveness and interesting section changes – it’s almost theatrical.
 The Back Of Her is as gorgeous as it is haunting.
 The string section brings that dark poignant ingredient to a song about rejection, while Kealy screams: “sure nobody can take a fella’s company from himself, surely.”

 While there are many highlights on the album, Full Of Wine stands out between them.
 Starting with the humble sound of guitar and tambourine, the song progresses to a vibrant outro of Irish folk melodies.
 The joyous clatter of percussion drives the song to a close with Kealy barking in unison with a spritely mandolin line.
 Those more sensitive to Kealy’s commonplace coarse delivery, which is firmly present here, will find that it all makes perfect sense on this track.
 It is a fine example of the artist’s talent of being able to make the gnarly and the serene coexist.

 Many artists trekking the folk landscape walk a familiar path.
 Often, they find trails and footprints etched in by past musicians and subconsciously fall into these inherited grooves to get to their destination.

 Junior Brother, however, while seeing the trails and noticing the footprints, proceeds to hack at the weeds of tall grass to reach a nearby tree and yell from it.
-All things considered, the album is all the more beautiful for it.
+But make no mistake, the album is all the more beautiful for it.
 With a few scrapes along the way, Kealy manages to reach a fresh new vantage point through pure creative valiance and delivers mighty unabashed emotion.